 - Exit, Pursued by a Bear: The most famous stage direction ever written is the Trope Namer.

 - Green-Eyed Monster: The explanation for Leontes' behaviour, though even that doesn't excuse the stuff he pulls.

 - King Incognito: Polixenes spying on his son.

 - Lovable Rogue: Autolycus

-- Mad Oracle: Completely averted; oracles have never been so blunt.
+- Mad Oracle: Averted; oracles have never been so blunt.